doverh/Winning-Numbers/README.md

 # Winning Numbers

-This repository stores the assignments given as homework for the TECH HIRE bootcamp.
+This repository stores a challenge give as assignment for the TECH HIRE bootcamp.

 Introduction